kristicode/ECE-510/README.md

 5 input neurons and 10 output neurons.
 The reservoir state, which is represented by the read currents from the 5 JJs, serves as the input to this network.
+In the classification procedure, the output for each of the 10 neurons is calculated by taking the dot product between the 5 input values and the respective weight vector for each neuron.
+The predicted digit is identified by selecting the neuron that produces the highest dot productscore, and the associated label of that neuron is chosen as the predicted digit.
+The readout function is trained using a supervised approach with logistic regression applied to iteratively adjust the weights and minimize classification error.
+The 10 digits, represented as 5 × 4 pixel grids, each have unique pixel patterns along the row direction, which are mapped to 10 separate pulse streams for the JJs.
+Reservoir states, which are determined by the combined resistance values of the 5 JJs after processing these 10 images.
+The reservoir states for each digit are noticeably different, highlighting the system’s ability to distinctly recognize the 10 digits.
+These reservoir states were then provided as input to the readout network during both training and classification.

+## Modeling of RC system using JJs for cart pole task.